Myron L. Bender: Research papers

 whereas Koshland and Neet, who made essentially the same observation the same year, drew the opposite conclusion, that despite replacing group with one in principle more reactive, the modified enzyme was less effective as a catalyst than the unmodified enzyme.
+Philipp and Bender later did a detailed study of the catalytic differences between native subtilisin and thiolsubtilisin.
 Bender also studied other artificial enzymes, such as cycloamyloses, that were not simply modified natural enzymes.

 Bender may have been the first to recognize that the specificity constant ($k_\mathrm{cat}/K_\mathrm{m}$, the ratio of catalytic constant to Michaelis constant) provides the best measure of enzyme specificity, and to use the term specificity constant for it, as later recommended by the IUBMB.
+Philipp and Bender proposed that this specificity constant is the same as the second-order rate constant for enzyme-substrate binding for the most active substrates.

 Reviews

 Bender authored or co-authored several reviews, for example summarizing several years' work on α-chymotrypsin, and proteolytic enzymes in general.